 Group B2: January 2021 – April 2021 Completed

 Classes every Wednesday 12:00 -2: 00 pm

 Classes every Wednesday 20:00 -22: 00 pm

 4rth study “The Orthodox – Sankhya, Yoga, Mimamsa, Vedanta, Nyaya, Vaisheshika”

 5th study “Introduction to the tantric philosophy (Kashmir Shaivism)

 Study of Philosophical texts

 The Isha Upanishad is one of the principal (mukhya) and earliest Upanishads.
 Its name derives from the initial words of the text, īśā vāsyam, “enveloped by the Lord”, In the eighteen verses, the metaphysical and epistemological philosophy of the Vedanta develops around the inner self (atman).
-It is taught in the study “Vedas and Upanishad”
+It is taught in the course “Vedas and Upanishad”

 The Bhagavad Gita (The Song of the Lord) is one of the most important texts in Yoga and Hinduism.
 It is narrated in the form of a dialogue between prince Arjuna and Lord Krishna and covers a wide range of spiritual and philosophical topics.
-It is taught in the study “Indian Epics – Bhagavad Gita”.
+It is taught in the course “Indian Epics – Bhagavad Gita”.

 The Pratyabhijñā Hṛdayam (Recognition of the divine essence) is a basic text of the pratyabhiijñā school of Kashmir Shaivism, which proclaims that the entire subjective and objective world of creation is a projection of divine consciousness.
-It is taught with the commentary of Ksemaraja (11th century) in the study “Introduction to the philosophy of Tantra – Kashmir Shaivism.”
+It is taught with the commentary of Ksemaraja (11th century) in the course “Introduction to the philosophy of Tantra – Kashmir Shaivism.”